strogo/yt-dlp-gui/README.md

 You might ask, why did I make this project?
 There are already a lot of yt-dlp/youtube-dl gui wrappers out there.

 I made it because of a few reasons:
-1. I wanted to make this to extend my Python knowledge
+1. I wanted to make this to extend my C# knowledge
 2. Many of the yt-dlp/youtube-dl gui wrappers are dead/unmaintained
 3. A lot of the yt-dlp/youtube-dl gui wrappers did not have a simple interface and I want to kinda balance yt-dlp-gui between simpicity and functionality
 4. Some of the yt-dlp/youtube-dl gui wrappers use Electron (just, why) or a web application